-So I was a little bit idealistic when I thought I would meet someone on the short term and be able to use the money I have towards a wedding, RESPs, or even *gasp* another down payment towards another place.
-The search for Mr. Right isn’t going as well as I had hoped, and now I am contemplating that I need to be doing something with my money instead of just letting it sit there in my high interest savings account.
+So I was a little bit idealistic when I thought I would meet someone in the short term and be able to use the money I have towards a wedding, RESPs, my TFSA/RRSP, or even *gasp* another down payment towards another place.
+The search for Mr. Right isn’t going as well as I had hoped, and now I am contemplating that I need to be doing something with my money instead of just letting it sit there in my high-interest savings account.

 There are a few options that I have been considering, and I may take a balanced approach in the end.
 I thought you might be interested in hearing my thought process as to what I should be doing with the $100,000 I have lying around (other than spend it eating oysters, drinking mimosas, and going for brunches all the time).